DefinetlyNotAI/AlgoPy/ReadMe.md

 WHATEVER_NAME_YOU_WANT = WHATEVER_NAME_YOU_WANT.CLASS_NAME()
 ```

 And all you have to do is read the documentation on the Wiki.
+(WIP - Version 2.1.1)

 ### Prerequisites